Sale!

 Uniden R3 New Zealand firmware and speed camera updates

-Uniden’s New Zealand distributor (BluLink) has made the various updates available as of November 2018.
+Uniden’s New Zealand distributor (BluLink) has various updates on their website.

-Get the latest Uniden R3nz firmware and GPS database updates here.
+Get the latest Uniden R3nz GPS database updates here.

 Reviews